 The Fifth Annual Conference on Advances in Cognitive Systems will take place May 12-14, 2017, at Rensselaer Polytechnic Institute in Troy, New York, USA.
 A related workshop on Cognitive and Immersive Systems (CAIS 2017) will be held in EMPAC at Rensselaer, on May 11.
+If you are interested in joining the CAIS workshop, please send an email to Matthew Peveler (email@example.com) with name, email, and affiliation.

 The meeting aims to bring together researchers interested in building computational artifacts that focus on high-level cognition and decision making, reliance on rich, structured representations, and incorporation of insights about human thinking.
 This venue is for dissemination of research results pertaining to the original, yet unmet goals of Artificial Intelligence: to produce computational systems that reproduce a broad range of human cognitive abilities.